LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/storing-secrets.md

 ![](img/faas-secret.png)

-Based on the [permission concept](function-as-a-service-getting-started.html#set-faas-permissions) for FaaS, the following permissions for managing and using secrets can be configured across different users.
+Based on the [permission concept](function-as-a-service-getting-started.html#set-faas-permissions) for Functions, the following permissions for managing and using secrets can be configured across different users.

 <table>